chainflip-io/chainflip-backend/engine/src/eth/README.md

 ## ETH Broadcaster

 Can encode and sign raw transaction data.
 As well as send signed transactions to the network.
 This is a dumb component.
 It does not detect transaction failures that occur on the blockchain, nor retry failed transactions.

+## Tests

+The `key_manager.rs` and `stake_manager.rs` tests found at bottom of file are created based on events created by the `all_events` script in the (`chainflip-eth-contracts`)[https://github.com/chainflip-io/chainflip-eth-contracts].

+When the script is run against a node, you can query the node for events that match the particular event signature, generated from the ABI of the contract.
+The data of these queried events are then used in the tests.